-The Tornado and Huracán ("Tornado") properties are located approximately 85 kilometers southeast of the town of Perito Moreno and 250 kilometers west of the city of Pico Truncado.
+The Tornado and Huracán ("Tornado") properties are located approximately 85 kilometers southeast of the town of Perito Moreno.
 Tornado is located in a prospective area in the northwestern portion of the Deseado Massif.
-The area lies within cluster of epithermal, low sulfidation, volcanic-hosted gold and silver deposits, including those at the San Jose (Hochschild-McEwen) and the Cerro Negro (Newmont) mines to the northwest and southeast of Tornado, respectively.
+The area lies within cluster of epithermal, low sulfidation, volcanic-hosted gold and silver deposits, including the San Jose (Hochschild-McEwen) and the Cerro Negro (Newmont) mines to the northwest and southeast of Tornado, respectively.

-A total of 3,600 m of RC drilling was planned for mid-2021 at the Tornado and Huracán ("Tornado") properties.
-This RC drill program commenced at Tornado but was suspended due to adverse winter condition and poor rock conditions encountered during drilling.
-One hole was completed in the Guanaco target (276 m) in early December 202, without significant results.
+A total of 3,600 m of RC drilling was planned for mid-2021 at Tornado.
+This RC drill program commenced but was suspended due to adverse winter condition and poor rock conditions encountered during drilling.
+One hole was completed in the Guanaco target (276 m) in early December 2021, without significant results.
 Later in 2022, a core drilling program commenced to complete the first phase of drilling.
 The first core hole, 392 m in length, was completed in the El Camino Target in late December.
 An oxidized, hydrothermal breccia was intersected in the first core hole.
-Drilling continued into early 2022 and intersected precious metal mineralization up to 8.8 meters drill with grading 0.59 g/t Au (see May 2022 new release on www.patagoniagold.com).
+Drilling continued into 2022 and intersected precious metal mineralization up to 8.8 meters drill with grading 0.59 g/t Au (see May 2022 new release on www.patagoniagold.com).
 Work is planned to follow-up on the new drill results and other targets on the +7,890 ha Tornado-Huracan property.

-No exploration work was conducted during the period ended September 30, 2023.
+No exploration work was conducted at Tornado-Huracán during the period ending June 30, 2024.